Nov 30, 2022

 There are four optional specializations (student who choose not to specialize follow the nonspecialization track).
 The specializations are only available to enrolled Doctor of Occupational Therapy degree-seeking students.
-It is awarded after successful completion of the identified program of study with a minimum of a B attained in all coursework leading to the Specialization (30 - 33 credits), and an A earned in a minimum of 24 credits.
+It is awarded after successful completion of the identified program of study with a minimum of a 3.5 average GPA in all coursework leading to the Specialization (33 - 35 credits) with no grade of C.

 - Nonspecialization (24 credit hours-this is the standard program without specialized courses needed for the following 4 optional specializations)

 - Neuroscience & Rehabilitation specialization (35 credit hours)

 - Pediatrics specialization (33-34 credit hours)